yamerooo123/Fake-News-Detector/README.md

 We have decided to make an improvement on this research project: [Fake News Detector RNN](https://www.kaggle.com/code/muhammadwaseem123/fake-news-detector-rnn).

-We trained our model with the RNN algorithm with "secretto hush-hush" optimization to improve the model's accuracy.
+We trained our model with the RNN algorithm with "secretto hush-hush" optimization to improve the model's accuracy by translating data to different languages.
 Feel free to use our model!

 **GENERAL**

 We basically applied back translation to overcome overfitting problem during model training.
 We also reduce the learning rate to improve the accuracy of our model.
-The back translation converts English to Japanese and Spanish then convert it back to English.
-This allows the model to be more complex which resulting in "THEY BECOME SMARTER".
+The back translation converts English to Japanese to Spanish then convert it back to English.
+This allows the model to be more complex resulting in "IT BECOMES SMARTER".

 **RESEARCHES**